-The SOLUTION is to reject products that contribute to this environmental degradation.
-Framingham State University has committed to a policy of ordering recycled paper for purposes of photocopying and printing.
-Students, faculty and staff will be asked to print less, use online assignments when possible, converting business and student record functions to paperless electronic formats, and to actively participate in recycling their own paper waste.
+As a result, FSU has committed to a policy of ordering recycled paper for purposes of photocopying and printing.
+Students, faculty and staff have been asked to print less, use online assignments when possible, convert business and student record functions to paperless electronic formats, and actively participate in recycling their own paper waste.
+The Admissions office has converted to an electric application process substantially reducing paper use.
+The combination of two sided printing, voluntary conservation, and network printing has reduced paper use significantly campus-wide.